Marker Logo

 this page online

-(within shouting distance of this marker); Spanish American War Memorial (within shouting distance of this marker); a different marker also named Lucas County (about 300 feet away, measured in a direct line); Toledo’s Canals (about 300 feet away).
+this marker); Toledo and Lucas County World War Memorial Tree (within shouting distance of this marker); Spanish American War Memorial (within shouting distance of this marker); Toledo’s Canals (about 300 feet away); The First Y's Men's Club (about 300 feet away).
 Touch for a list and map of all markers in Toledo.

 Also see . . .
 War savings stamps of the United States.
 War savings stamps were issued by the United States Treasury Department to help fund participation in World War I and World War II.
 These stamps were distinct from the postal savings stamps issued by the United States Post Office, but the Post Office played a major role in promoting and distributing war savings stamps.
 The United States Treasury Department issued its first war savings stamps in late 1917 in order to help pay for the costs incurred through involvement in World War I. The estimated cost of World War I for the United States was approximately $32 billion, and by the end of the war, the United States government had issued a total of $26.4 billion in debt.
-Although national campaigns had aimed to sell $2 billion in war savings stamps, they ultimately accounted for about $0.93 billion, or 3.5 percent, of the total debt issued.
-(Submitted on August 22, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Although national campaigns had aimed to sell $2

 Lucas County War Savings Stamps Marker (<i>tall view; this marker below; related marker above</i>) image.
 Click for full size.

-Photographed By Cosmos Mariner, July 28, 2018
+Photographed by Cosmos Mariner, July 28, 2018

 2. Lucas County War Savings Stamps Marker (tall view; this marker below; related marker above)